wp-plugins/weekly-schedule/readme.txt

 = How do I add images to the tooltip =

 Use HTML codes in the item description to load images or do any other type of HTML formatting.

+= What parameters are available with the [daily-weekly-schedule] shortcode? =

+You can call the shortcode as follows: [daily-weekly-schedule schedule='2' max_items='5' empty_msg='No Items Found']

 == Screenshots ==